surskitty/pokeemerald/docs/tutorials/ai_functions_overview.md

 `src/battle_util.c` has `IsMoldBreakerTypeAbility()`.

 ## Determining move scores; should the AI --
-> `bool32 ShouldTrap(u32 battlerAtk, u32 battlerDef, u32 move)`
-This is for trapping-based move effects.
+`bool32 ShouldTrap(u32 battlerAtk, u32 battlerDef, u32 move)` is for trapping-based move effects.
 AI_CanBattlerEscape() and IsBattlerTrapped() determine if the Pok&eacute;mon is able to switch.

->`ShouldSetWeather(u32 battler, u32 ability, enum ItemHoldEffect holdEffect, u32 weather)` and `ShouldSetFieldStatus(u32 battler, u32 ability, enum ItemHoldEffect holdEffect, u32 fieldStatus)`
-Overarching handlers for whether a weather effect or a terrain effect are beneficial to a pokemon and its partner.
+`ShouldSetWeather(u32 battler, u32 ability, enum ItemHoldEffect holdEffect, u32 weather)` and `ShouldSetFieldStatus(u32 battler, u32 ability, enum ItemHoldEffect holdEffect, u32 fieldStatus)` are handlers for whether a weather effect or a terrain effect are beneficial to a pokemon and its partner (if applicable).
 Called primarily in Check Viability.

 `bool32 ShouldTryOHKO(u32 battlerAtk, u32 battlerDef, u32 atkAbility, u32 defAbility, u32 move)`